mathvbarone/marvel-hero-searcher/README.md

-# Marvel Heroes Searcher
+# Marvel Hero Searcher

-A Heroes Searcher using the API provided by Marvel.
+A Hero Searcher using the API provided by Marvel.

 ## Development server